homeport/havener/README.md

 ## Contributing

 We are happy to have other people contributing to the project.
 If you decide to do that, here's how to:
+- get Golang and its dependencies(Havener requires Go version 1.8 or greater)
 - fork the project
 - create a new branch
 - make your changes